 Top Things to Do on the Big Island in 5 Days

-Here are a few things you should add to your Hawaii itinerary for 5 days.
+If you have extra time on Big Island, here are a few more things you should add to your Hawaii itinerary for 5 days.

 This dormant volcano is the highest point on the Big Island, peaking at 13,803 ft above sea level.
 It’s considered sacred by many native Hawaiian people and is believed to be the home of the gods.

-You can hike up to the summit during your 5 days in Hawaii, or drive if you have a 4×4, but beware of altitude sickness.
+You can hike up to the summit during your Big Island 5 day itinerary, or drive if you have a 4×4, but beware of altitude sickness.
 It’s a brilliant trip to do just before sunrise or sunset, for breathtaking views.
 The top is also a romantic spot to go for stargazing on the Big Island.

 Pu’ukohola Heiau National Historic Site